AaltoSciComp/scicomp-docs/aalto/cslinux.rst

 Everything is stored locally, meaning that there are no backups.
 Anyone with physical access to the computer is able to access the data stored on it.

 You are able to mount the Aalto home directory as well as the teamwork directories (requires sudo rights).
+This can be done by "connect to server" in the file browser for easy graphical access, or via the command line to choose the mounting location.

 Samba share addresses: